Rev. Rebecca Heilman-Campbell

 We learn about her marital status about half through the story, when Jesus is the one who acknowledges her past life.
 The conversation could have ended here, but vulnerability is now in in the air and I’m sure there are a few awkward silences and a thought or two of turning and fleeing the scene.
 Imagine this woman, meeting a stranger, particularly a stranger she fundamentally disagrees with, and that stranger starting up a conversation, with her… a woman, then revealing a very intimate aspect of her life – something that I’m sure brings her pain and discomfort.
 But Jesus doesn’t shame her for it, he doesn’t say anything more about it, instead, he reveals something personal about himself.

-I don’t think many of us would respond well to Jesus in this moment exposing our most personal past life.
-I know I wouldn’t and yet, Jesus is picking up on something.
-He is not only dismantling the barriers that keep us from God and neighbor but doing it through vulnerability and a desire for a true relationship, with yes, a Samaritan woman who has had five husbands.
+I don’t think many of us would respond well to Jesus or anyone exposes our most personal past life.
+Let’s leave the past in the past.
+But somehow the past always catches up to us.
+The Samaritan woman is experiencing this with Jesus and yet, Jesus is picking up on something.
+He is dismantling the barriers that keep us from God and neighbor and he’s breaking those walls, thick brick walls that we build up, through vulnerability and a desire for a true relationship.
+With yes, a Samaritan women who has had five husbands.
 He’s tackling this barrier that has made her the outsider of all outsiders with conversation and vulnerability, instead of power and apathy.
-Brené Brown, a researcher who has dedicated her life’s work to studying vulnerability and shame writes, “vulnerability is the core of shame and fear and our struggle for worthiness, but it appears that it’s also the birthplace of joy, of creativity, of belonging, of love”
+Brene Brown, a researcher who has dedicated her life’s work to studying vulnerability and shame writes, “vulnerability is the core of shame and fear and our struggle for worthiness, but it appears that it’s also the birthplace of joy, of creativity, of belonging, of love”